higra/Higra/doc/source/tree.rst

         - Parent of the given node
     *   - ``parents``
         - array of vertices
-        - the parent array
+        - The parent array
     *   - ``num_children``
         - positive integer
-        - number of children of the given node
+        - Number of children of the given node
+    *   - ``is_leaf``
+        - boolean
+        - True if given node is a leaf, False otherwise

 Example: